About us

 • Longyearbyen Camping and guides living at Longyearbyen Camping cooperate closely on the campsite, to the benefit of all, including the persons involved.
 A good atmosphere in this team, which often is together also privately, should be seen as a goal also for the campsite attendant.

 To have control, the campsite attendant should live on the campsite (sleeping in the office in the service building, or in a tent).
-Furthermore, he/she should do this job for preferably a complete season.
+Furthermore, he/she/they should do this job for preferably a complete season.
 Requests for only a few weeks do not make much sense.
 Also, the work as a campsite attendant is difficult to combine with other jobs (guide, other jobs in Longyearbyen), which is therefore not wanted.

 Michelle van Dijk